BIVID-MaP/BIVID_MaP2025/README.md

 # BIVID_MaP2025

-The software for distribution of sequencing reads in SAM file and caluculationg deletion rate for each variant.
+The software for distribution of sequencing reads in SAM file and caluculating deletion rate for each variant.
 ![The image of variant-specific interaction profiling](./images/250505_Github_BIVID_MaP.jpg)
 # Installation
 ```bash